 67% of surveyed developers indicated that they use CI tools as part of their software development process.
 Development teams that are not using CI tools are holding themselves back by not taking advantage of the automated, repeatable processes CI tools afford them.

-Download an excerpt of the report on the right.
+Download an excerpt of the report above.

 In its most recent “Continuous Integration Tools” report, Forrester provides valuable guidance into the rapidly-growing Continuous Integration and Continuous Delivery market.
 Read this Forrester Wave™ report to get insights into the “Modern Application Delivery Playbook”, the Application Development and Delivery (AD&D) market definition, direction, in-depth analysis, and recommendations.
 Furthermore, you will also get an overview of representative vendors, including Codeship.